 4898 Observatory Road • Des Moines, IA 50311 • (515) 271-3141

 The Observatory is operated jointly by the City of Des Moines and Drake University.
 The building contains an eight and a half inch refracting telescope, which was built in 1894 and donated to Drake University by Francis Marion Drake.

 Drake Municipal Observatory is located on the grounds of Waveland Golf Course and is open to the public during Public Night, a series held during the spring, summer and fall on Friday nights.
 Lectures begin at 8:00 pm and skyviewing begins at dark, if the weather is clear.
 The Spring 2018 Lecture Series, “Star Stuff and Temporal Discoveries”, runs March 16 to May 14, 2018.
-This series is FREE and open to the public.
+The Summer 2018 Lecture Series, “…in a galaxy far, far away: What I Learned from Watching Movies”, runs June 1 to July 13, 2018.
+The Lecture Series are FREE and open to the public.

 Iowa State University • B57 Physics Hall • Ames, IA • (515) 294-2298

 Are you curious about space?
 Do you wonder about what you can see in the night sky?
 If so, bring your questions and visit the ISU Planetarium for an evening under the stars!
 FREE Planetarium Shows are regularly open to the public.
 Seating is limited to about 30 people.
 Weather permitting, stick around until it gets dark and put your new knowledge to the test at their outdoor observing session after the last show.

 The next and last show of spring, Planetarium Show: Backyard Astronomy, will be held on Friday, April 20, 2018.
 The first viewing, which is specifically for kids (Pre-K and early elementary grades) starts at 6:30 pm.
 Subsequent shows start at 7:00 and 7:30 pm and are suitable for all ages.